 Selective coverage can be divided into three categories.
 First, events are selected only or primarily for their utility in helping readers accept the ideological stand of the Left.
 Second, instead of reporting comprehensively on an event’s context, the media report only the aspects that support the leftist point of view.
 Lastly, the media tend to give greater voice to those who lean left or whose statements agree with the Left, while other organizations and individuals are sidelined.
 Groseclose and Jeffrey Milyo wrote in their 2005 paper “A Measure of Media Bias” that “for every sin of commission … we believe that there are hundreds, and maybe thousands, of sins of omission — cases where a journalist chose facts or stories that only one side of the political spectrum is likely to mention.”

 Perhaps one of the most striking examples of selective coverage is the dearth of reporting on the largest persecution of faith in contemporary history.
-In China since 1999, the CCP has persecuted members of the spiritual practice of Falun Gong, which upholds the universal principles of truthfulness, compassion, and tolerance.
-This persecution has directly affected hundreds of millions of people in the world’s most populous country for more than two decades, and it is being perpetrated to a degree of brutality that is hard to fathom.
-However, its coverage by the Western media has been disproportionately weak when placed next to the magnitude and severity of the actual events taking place.
-Most of the mainstream media outlets, influenced by the CCP’s political clout, have exercised self-censorship or remained silent amid the CCP’s monstrous assault on freedom of belief and the core values of human civilization.
-Some have even been complicit in helping the CCP spread its deceit.
+In China since 1999, the CCP has persecuted adherents of Falun Gong, who number in the tens of millions.
+Despite the brutality of the Party’s campaign to eradicate this peaceful spiritual faith — in which countless victims have been tortured, sentenced to forced labor, or even killed for their organs in state and military-run hospitals — coverage of Falun Gong by the Western media has been disproportionately weak.
+Having been influenced by the CCP in various ways, most of the mainstream media outlets have exercised self-censorship or remained silent amid the Party’s monstrous assault on freedom of belief and the core values of human civilization.
+Some foreign outlets have even been complicit in helping the CCP spread its deceit about Falun Gong.

 In the 1960s, media researchers came up with the influential theory that the media determine which topics people find suitable for discussion.
 American political scientist Bernard Cohen articulated this well when he said that the press “may not be successful much of the time in telling people what to think, but it is stunningly successful in telling its readers what to think about.”
-That is to say, the press can determine the importance of events by the number of reports and follow-up reports that an event receives, while equally or more important issues can be dealt with more summarily or not at all.
+That is to say, the press can determine the importance ascribed to an event by deciding the amount of coverage the event receives, while equally or more important issues can be dealt with more summarily or not at all.
 For example, though the issue of transgender rights concerns only a very small portion of the population, it has become a focal point of discussion and an example of the media successfully setting the agenda.
-In addition, a narrative about global warming became prominent in public discourse as the result of a long-term conspiracy between the media and other political forces.
+In addition, a narrative about global warming became prominent in public discourse as the result of a long-term conspiracy between the media and other political interests (see Chapter Sixteen).

 Many progressive ideas — such as so-called social justice, equality, and feminism — have become mainstream, while the crimes of communism have been whitewashed.
 Former Speaker of the House Newt Gingrich once wrote in 2018, “The academic Left and its news media and Hollywood acolytes refuse to confront the horrifying record of Marxism’s endless inhumanity.”